 | 2.
 Brainstorm | Fill diagram from your knowledge | Complete and expand it |

 | 3.
-Thesis | Decide your argument | Draft 3 options to choose from |
+Thesis | Decide what argument you’d like to include | Draft 3 options to choose from |

 | 4.
-Outline | Review and adjust structure | Build full outline in your chosen method |
+Outline | Review and adjust structure | Build a complete outline in the method you pick |

 | 5.
-Draft | Write intro and conclusion | Draft body paragraphs with transitions |
+Draft | Write the intro and the end | Draft body paragraphs (include transitions) |

 | 6.
-Voice | Rewrite generic-sounding sections | Suggest phrasing variations |
+Voice | Rewrite sections that sound too generic | Give different phrasing variations |

 | 7.
-Edit | Final logic check | Grammar, clarity, transition quality |
+Edit | How’s the logic? | Fix everything (grammar, clarity, transition quality) |

 The AI draft is a starting point, not a final answer – the more of your own voice and reasoning you add, the stronger the essay gets.
 Not sure how to do that?
 Read our guide on how to make AI writing sound more human.